caleb531/sensitive-data-masker/README.md

-# Secret Masker
+# Sensitive Data Masker

 _Copyright 2025 Caleb Evans_
 _Released under the MIT license_

-Secret Masker is a Chrome extension that masks the values of sensitive information like currency values, passwords, and credit card numbers.
+Sensitive Data Masker is a Chrome extension that masks the values of sensitive information like currency values, passwords, and credit card numbers.